SolidHal/PrawnOS/README.md

 Build Debian filesystem with:
 * No blobs, anywhere.
 * Sources from only main, not contrib or non-free which keeps Debian libre.
-* Currently PrawnOS supports xfce and lxqt as choices for desktop enviroment.
+* Currently PrawnOS supports xfce and lxqt as choices for the (optional) desktop enviroment (note: this requires internet access).
 * full root filesystem encryption

 Build a deblobbed mainline kernel with: